 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The organization is exposed to market risk as a result of its investments held by third party and State of Israel bonds.
+The organization is exposed to market risk because of its investments held by third party and State of Israel bonds.